Together, we can accelerate change.

 Housing Supply Challenge Support Program

-The Housing Supply Challenge, delivered by Canada Mortgage and Housing Corporation (CMHC), encourages residents, stakeholders, and experts from across Canada to propose innovative solutions that help break down the barriers that limit new housing supply.
+The Housing Supply Challenge, delivered by Canada Mortgage and Housing Corporation (CMHC), encourages residents, interested individuals and groups, and experts from across Canada to propose innovative solutions that help break down the barriers that limit new housing supply.
 The Housing Supply Challenge Support Program, Led by Evergreen, supports applicants of the Housing Supply Challenge by providing guidance, mentorship and the resources needed to develop and improve their submission.